WordPress/gutenberg/blocks/editable/readme.md

 ### `onFocus( focus: Object ): Function`

-*Optional.* Fuction to call when the editable receives focus.
+*Optional.* Function to call when the editable receives focus.

 ### `multiline: String`